-Our North Dakota schools strive to provide learners with the literacy skills they need to interpret and communicate information.
+Our North Dakota schools strive to provide learners with the needed literacy skills to interpret and communicate information.
 They need to be able to evaluate the credibility of the information they see in all its forms.
 Our learners must possess skills to convey their ideas accurately and clearly in all formats.

-The new English Language Arts content standards, which were drafted by North Dakota teachers and content experts, develop learners' foundational skills to read, write, and communicate effectively.
+The new English Language Arts content standards, drafted by North Dakota teachers and content experts, develop learners' foundational skills to read, write, and communicate effectively.
 These standards embed the research-based foundational reading skills identified by North Dakota State Century Code 15.1-21-12.1.
 These skills are honed and expanded upon as students progress through their K-12 academic careers.

-While North Dakota content standards represent a statewide reference point for teaching literacy, local school districts are encouraged to use them as a guide for developing their own customized curriculum.
+While North Dakota content standards represent a statewide reference point for teaching literacy, local school districts are encouraged to use them as a guide for developing their customized curriculum.

-The North Dakota Department of Public Instruction worked jointly with a North Dakota State University facilitator as the content standards work began in July 2022.
-This continued through April 2023, producing drafts that were made available for public comment.
-They generated valuable feedback from teachers, administrators, parents, and the community.
+The North Dakota Department of Public Instruction worked jointly with a North Dakota State University facilitator when the content standards work began in July 2022.
+This continued through April 2023, producing drafts made available for public comment.
+The team generated valuable feedback from teachers, administrators, parents, and the community.
 Additionally, the team referenced previous North Dakota standards, standards from other states, and research on reading and writing to identify skills that learners need to comprehend information and communicate effectively.

-A review committee of interested people from the general public provided another layer of review and feedback.
-I am grateful to those who devoted their time and talent to reviewing the draft standards and providing recommendations to the writing committee.
+A review committee of interested members of the general public provided another layer of review and feedback.
+I am grateful to those who devoted their time and talent to reviewing the draft standards and making recommendations to the writing committee.